-The overall five-year survival rate (percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) of people with head and neck cancers varies and depends on several factors; check the section for the specific type of head and neck cancer (see Overview ) for more information.
 Cancer survival statistics should be interpreted with caution.
-Estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with head and neck cancer.
+Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

 Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2014.

 To continue reading this guide, use the menu on the side of your screen to select another section.